destroflyer/maniascript/docs/introduction/development_setup.md

 - `Ctrl` + `R`: Test the script and close the editor
 - `Esc`: Close the editor

-### Debug window
+### Output window
-While the editor is closed, you can press `Ctrl` + `G` to open the debug window, which will initially only display the log (Everything passed to the `log` function will be printed here).
-If you press `Ctrl` + `G` a second time, you will see full debug window.
-Pressing `Ctrl` + `G` a third time will close it.
+While the editor is closed, you can press `Ctrl` + `G` to open the output window, which will initially only display the [log](/advanced/log.html).
+If you press `Ctrl` + `G` a second time, you will see full window, now also showing the [script viewer](/advanced/script_viewer.html).
+Both are tools that will be helpful when executing code and trying to find out what's happening.
+Pressing `Ctrl` + `G` a third time will close the window.

-Features:
-- The log
-- The script you are currently debugging.
-If there is an error in the script, the window will display the line causing the error
-- A list of all currently running scripts (You can click on each script to open it in the left area - Scripts that contain an error will be displayed in red)
-- A list of all previous compilation errors (You can click on each error to see detailed information)

 ## External
 Be aware that Trackmania caches some resources, including scripts.
 Therefore, when updating a script with an external editor, it won't be reloaded in the game.